punnie/build-emacs-for-macos/README.md

 it very easy to get a tarball of any given git reference.

 It then runs `./configure` with a various options, including copying various dynamic libraries into the application itself.
-So the built application should in theory run on a macOS install that does not have Homebrew, or does not have the relevant Homebrew formulas installed.

 Code quality of the script itself, is well, non-existent.
 The build script started life a super-quick hack back in 2013, and now it's even more of a dirty